Jeroen Cornelissen

 Institute of Materials Science of Barcelona, ICMAB-CSIC

 Kasper Moth-Poulsen studied organic chemistry at the University of Copenhagen, Denmark, where he obtained the Cand.
 Scient.
-(2003) and PhD (2007) degrees under supervision of Prof. Thomas Bjørnholm.
+(2003) and PhD (2007) degrees under the supervision of Prof. Thomas Bjørnholm.
 In 2009, he continued his career abroad as a post-doctoral scholar at U.C.
 Berkeley, with Professors Rachel Segalman and Peter Vollhardt.

 He has received several prestigious grants and awards, including the Arnbergska Prize and the Göran Gustafson Award from the Royal Swedish Academy of Science, Norblad-Ekstrand Medal from the Swedish Chemical Society as well as Starting and Consolidator grants from the European Research Council (ERC).